syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/technicalindicators.md

 Also you can draw line, histogram MACD or both using the [`MACDType`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFMACDIndicator~MACDType.html) property, which defines the type of MACD to be drawn.

 The [`MACDLineColor`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFMACDIndicator~MACDLineColor.html) property is used to define the color for the MACD line  and the  [`HistogramColor`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFMACDIndicator~HistogramColor.html) property is used to define the color for the MACD histogram.
-You can specify the MACDTechnicalIndicator using the following code example.
+You can specify the MACD indicator using the following code example.

 {% highlight c# %}